 The Shared Goal Setting Between Trainer and Participant

-As a Trainer with Multiple Participants
+As a Trainer with Several Participants

 As a Coach in One-on-One Conversations